jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Anyone can make a Wikipedia article, so someone out there said, "the world needs to know" about this stuff.
 But, no one has ever thought that about your personal antagonist.
 You haven't, have you?

-Ignore arrogant pricks.
+Ignore antagonists.
 They're collecting and polishing participation trophies for needlessly changing the company logo, or re-writing the unread corporate manual.
 Now and always, its contributions to win the game of civilization that makes people think, "the worlds needs to know."

-Whether or not you contribute is up to you.
+And, whether or not you, me, or anyone decides contribute is up to each person.

 ## What You Can Do Today